close Icon

 Research focussed on immunity, vaccines, new treatments and clinical studies of malaria.

-In addition, we apply our research to the Burnet Institute Healthy Mothers, Healthy Babies program in Papua New Guinea, which is a collaborative research program aimed at providing life-saving health care for women and children in PNG.
+We also apply our research to the Healthy Mothers, Healthy Babies program in Papua New Guinea, where malaria carries a high burden.
+This is a collaborative research program aimed at providing life-saving interventions and health care for women and young children in PNG.

 Hear more from Malaria Immunity and Vaccines Group Head, Professor James Beeson and discover more about Burnet's malaria work in Episode 8 of our How Science Matters podcast.